-The Muslim Jewish Forum event was recorded and all the talks can be watched on the Forum's website page "What I like about Religion X." I have also reproduced my own talk below.
+The Muslim Jewish Forum event held on 15 November 2020 was recorded and all the talks can be watched on the Forum's website page "What I like about Religion X." I have also reproduced my own talk below.

 I was speaking from a prepared text, which I have edited to match what I say in the video.

 In my early 20s, when I was at university, I read the whole of the Hebrew Bible.
 Obviously in English translation.

 I also read a book I have never forgotten.
 “This Is My God” by Herman Wouk, who is famous for being the author of “The Caine Mutiny.”
 He was an Orthodox Jew.
 I have been a great admirer of Judaism ever since those days.

 I want you to imagine the lands at the eastern end of the Mediterranean, roughly 3,000 years ago.
 In that small region were many different peoples, speaking different languages, with many different gods.